matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Map.md

 <a name="getLastRow" id="getLastRow"></a>
 ### `getLastRow()`

-Returns the last DataTable in the DataTable array.
+Returns the last element in the Map's array.

 #### Signature